Are large language models superhuman chemists?: Results and Discussion

+One interesting finding of recent research is that foundation models can judge interestingness or human preferences in some domains.\autocite{zhang2024omniopenendednessmodelshuman, Argyle_2023} If models could do so for chemical compounds, this would open opportunities for novel optimization approaches.
+Such open-ended tasks, however, depend on an external observer defining what interestingness is.\autocite{hughes2024openendednessessentialartificialsuperhuman} Here, we posed models the same question~\textcite{Choung_2023} asked chemists at a drug company: \enquote{Which of the two compounds do you prefer?} (in the context of an early virtual screening campaign setting, see \Cref{tab:chembench_corpus_cognitive} for an example).
+Despite chemists demonstrating a reasonable level of interrater agreement, our models largely fail to align with expert chemists' preferences.
+Their performance is often indistinguishable from random guessing, even though these same models excel in other tasks in \chembench (\Cref{tab:performance_table_human_subset}).
+This indicates that using preference tuning for chemical settings is a promising approach to explore in future research.

 \paragraph{Confidence estimates} One might wonder whether the models can estimate if they can answer a question correctly.
-If they could do so, incorrect answers would be less problematic as one could detect when an answer is incorrect.
-To investigate this, we prompted\autocite{xiong2023llms} some of the top-performing models to estimate, on an ordinal scale, their confidence in their ability to answer the question correctly.
+If they could do so, incorrect answers would be less problematic.

+To investigate this, we prompted\autocite{xiong2023llms} some of the top-performing models to estimate, on an ordinal scale, their confidence in their ability to answer the question correctly (see \Cref{sec:confidence_estimates} for details on the methodology and comparison to logit-based approaches).

 In \Cref{fig:confidence_vs_performance}, we show that for some models, there is no significant correlation between the estimated difficulty and whether the models answered the question correctly or not.
-For applications in which humans might rely on the models to provide answers, this is a concerning observation highlighting the need for critical reasoning in the interpretation of the model's outputs.\autocite{Li_2023, miret2024llms} For example, for the questions about the safety profile of compounds, GPT-4 reported an average confidence of 3.97 \unskip (on a scale of 1--5) for the 120 \unskip questions it answered correctly and 3.57 \unskip for the 667 \unskip questions it answered incorrectly.
-While, on average, the verbalized confidence estimates from Claude 3 seem better calibrated (\Cref{fig:confidence_vs_performance}), they are still misleading in some cases.
-For example, for the questions about \gls{ghs} pictograms Claude 3 returns an average score of 2.39 \unskip for correct answers and 2.34 \unskip for incorrect answers.
+For applications in which humans might rely on the models to provide answers with trustworthy uncertainty estimates, this is a concerning observation highlighting the need for critical reasoning in the interpretation of the model's outputs.\autocite{Li_2023, miret2024llms} For example, for the questions about the safety profile of compounds, \GPTFour reported a confidence of 1.0 \unskip \unskip (on a scale of 1--5) for the 1 \unskip \unskip questions it answered correctly and 4.0 \unskip \unskip for the 6 \unskip \unskip questions it answered incorrectly.
+While, on average, the verbalized confidence estimates from Claude 3.5 seem better calibrated (\Cref{fig:confidence_vs_performance}), they are still misleading in some cases.
+For example, for the questions about the \gls{ghs} pictograms Claude 3.5 returns an average score of 2.0 \unskip \unskip for correct answers and 1.83 \unskip \unskip for incorrect answers.